akopachov/uBlock-AK-filter-rules/README.md

 # uBlock filter rules
-In this repo I'm keeping all custom filter rules I'm using for the sites I'm typically visit.
+In this repo I keep all custom filter rules I'm using for the sites I'm typically visiting.
 Some of them are trying to "mask" ad or make it "native".
 But this is not what I want to see.
 As for now there are rules for:
 * tut.by
 * talks.by